 - Join other engaged and enthusiastic students in discussion-based classes and enrich each other's education.

 - Build skills for employment in the 21st century by collaborating and interacting with other students in group work.

 - Be a part of a tight-knit community of graduates and learn alongside your supportive classmates.

 - Have the opportunity to join societies, edit journals, attend public lectures, and participate in cultural events, moots and art competitions.

 - Build a network for life through connections to your student peers, Law School alumni, mentors and university staff.

-The Melbourne JD is taught over six semesters under the standard three-year structure, with options for flexible study (subject to appovla by the Law School).
-The curriculum is designed specifically for graduate students, with opportunities to study new and emerging areas of law in a range of specialised topics available as an elective from the Melbourne Law School Masters program.
-The JD comprises 24 subjects, of which 17 are compulsory.
-You'll find here comprehensive information on all subjects, how to select subjects for the current year and re-enrol, plus current timetables.
+The Melbourne JD is taught over six semesters under the standard three-year structure, with options for flexible study (subject to approval by the Law School).
+The curriculum is designed specifically for graduate students, with opportunities to study new and emerging areas of law in a range of specialised topics.
+The JD comprises 24 subjects, of which 16 are compulsory.

 Melbourne Law Masters

-The Melbourne Law Masters is a postgraduate law program of the highest quality that is available for both law and selected non-law graduates.
+The Melbourne Law Masters is a graduate law program of the highest quality that is available for both law and selected non-law graduates.

 A suite of general and specialist masters degrees and graduate diplomas offer the opportunity to study at one of the finest law schools in the world.
 Distinctive features of the Melbourne Law Masters include the expertise of the teaching staff, small class sizes, a diverse student body, a rich blend of national and international perspectives, support services tailored to the needs of graduate students, excellent facilities and an extraordinary range of subjects at the cutting edge of developments in law and legal thinking.